Stay in the Loop

 Children's Story

-November 1-December 29
+November 1-December 29, 2024

-NoName Gallery, 8127 Germantown Avenue
+NoName Gallery, 8127 Germantown Avenue, Philadelphia

-NoName Gallery, a gallery in Chestnut Hill specializing in urban, street, pop, abstract, and contemporary art along with home furnishings made by artists, opens its new exhibition this weekend with Children’s Story.
-The exhibit is billed as a playful, nostalgic exhibition that captures the essence of childhood through a mix of personal memories, graffiti, and digital art, focusing on three Philly-based artists Kyle Confehr, Maya Puyat and Yeskis4king.
+NoName Gallery, a gallery in Chestnut Hill specializing in urban, street, pop, abstract, and contemporary art, along with home furnishings made by artists, opens its new exhibition this weekend with Children’s Story.
+The exhibit is billed as a playful, nostalgic exhibition that captures the essence of childhood through a mix of personal memories, graffiti, and digital art, focusing on three Philly-based artists: Kyle Confehr, Maya Puyat, and Yeskis4king.

-We Have Gone As Far As We Can Together
+We Have Gone as Far as We Can Together

-FringeArts, 140 North Columbus Boulevard
+FringeArts, 140 North Columbus Boulevard, Philadelphia

-Leo Chang, Raena Shirali, and Levi Lu at The Perch
+Leo Chang, Raena Shirali, and Levi Lu at the Perch

-November 2, 8pm
+Saturday, November 2, 8pm

-The Perch, 2321 Emerald Street, Philadelphia
+Perch, 2321 Emerald Street, Philadelphia

 Fire Museum hosts a night of sound, poetry, and ritualistic improvisations with three artists.
-Leo Chang, a Korean improviser, composer, sound artist, and scholar of experimental music will be in performance, along with Philly-based poet Raena Shirali (summonings, GILT) and Beijing-born and NYC-based performance artist Qiujiang Levi Lu—who designs electroacoustic feedback systems with body augmentations via microphones and speakersto create choreographed improvisations that build on ancient Chinese drumming traditions and explore body dysmorphia, sexuality, spirituality, and mortality.
+Leo Chang, a Korean improviser, composer, sound artist, and scholar of experimental music, will be in performance, along with Philly-based poet Raena Shirali (summonings, GILT) and Beijing-born and NYC-based performance artist Qiujiang Levi Lu, who designs electroacoustic feedback systems with body augmentations via microphones and speakers to create choreographed improvisations that build on ancient Chinese drumming traditions and explore body dysmorphia, sexuality, spirituality, and mortality.

 Sign up for our newsletter